jameshparmenter/Course-1-Data-Analytics-for-Business/README.md

 # Course-1-Data-Analytics-for-Business
 Data Analysis of Intenational Supermaket Chain, 2Market | Excel, Tableau, SQL (Postgres)

-Hello this is where I'll put an overview of the report

-## START
-# 2Market Marketing and Ad Data Analysis
+## 2Market Marketing and Ad Data Analysis

 ### Intro
 2Market is a global supermarket that sells a range of products online and in-store.
 Previous years data will inform key business decision makers (CFO) as to how best to strategise forthcoming marketing campaigns.
 2Market needs to maximise revenue as a key facet in profit maximisation, also contributing significantly to commercial targets; growth, share value, employee retention and more.
 It is important for 2Market to corroborate data across its seven locations to inform what works within its marketing strategy - to thus grow where it has lesser market share (Montenegro) and maintain the larger (Spain).